-Sperry Chalet Trail is a 12.5 mile moderately trafficked out and back trail located near Essex, MT that features a lake and is rated as difficult.
+Sperry Chalet Trail is a 12.5 mile moderately trafficked out and back trail located near Essex, Montana that features a lake and is rated as difficult.
 The trail offers a number of activity options and is accessible from March until November.
 Horses are also able to use this trail.

 Glacier Park Inc. P.O.
 Box 2025, Columbia Falls, Montana 59912 406-8922525